YuanYuan Wang

 Biography

-Dr Wang is a clinical epidemiologist in the School of Public Health and Preventive Medicine Monash University, with 18 years of experience in epidemiological research of musculoskeletal conditions.
-She has been a recipient of National Health and Medical Research Council (NHMRC) PhD Scholarship (2005-2006) and Fellowships including Public Health Training Fellowship (2007-2010), Career Development Fellowship (2014-2017), and Translating Research Into Practice Fellowship (2019-2020).
-Dr Wang has completed Bachelor (1993) and Master (1998) degrees in Medicine with comprehensive clinical training and worked as a radiologist for over seven years in China.
-She completed a PhD at Swinburne University of Technology in 2007, looking at factors affecting knee cartilage and bone in healthy individuals and those with knee osteoarthritis.
+Dr Wang is a clinical epidemiologist in the School of Public Health and Preventive Medicine Monash University, with over 20 years’ experience in epidemiological research of musculoskeletal conditions.
+She has been a recipient of National Health and Medical Research Council (NHMRC) PhD Scholarship, Public Health Training Fellowship, Career Development Fellowship (Level 1), and Translating Research Into Practice Fellowship.
+Dr Wang is a trained radiologist (MBBS China 1993) with a Master degree in Medicine (China 1998).
+She completed a PhD at Swinburne University of Technology in 2007, focusing on factors affecting knee cartilage and bone morphologies in individuals with and without clinical knee osteoarthritis.

 Expertise related to UN Sustainable Development Goals